What is Check Valve and How Does Its Work?

 What is Check Valve?

-A check valve, non-return valve, reflux valve, retention valve, foot valve, or one-way valve is a valve that normally allows fluid (liquid or gas) to flow through it in only one direction.
+A check valve sometimes referred to as a non-return valve, reflux valve, retention valve, foot valve, or one-way valve is designed to let fluid (whether liquid or gas) move through it in just one direction.
+This simple but essential component plays a key role in many systems, ensuring that flow occurs as intended and preventing backflow.

 What is Check Valve?